SanyueHan/Degree-Project/README.md

   -v V, --v V  print variables
 ```
 #### REPL Execute (Interactive Execute)
+If the filename after MATLAB.py is not specified, the interpreter will read commands from standard input, just like most
+most interpreted programming language.
 ```
 % python3 MATLAB.py
 >> 1 & 0 | 1 == 2 < 5 + 5